-In response to Bill 23, the City's Heritage Designation Strategy was developed to identify and focus resources on designating "listed" properties most at risk and with the highest cultural heritage value within the limited timeframe.
+In response to Bill 23, the City's Heritage Designation Strategy was developed to identify and focus resources on designating "listed" properties with the highest cultural heritage value within the limited timeframe.
 This section explains the process and approach for prioritizing "listed" properties and determining a property's cultural heritage value or interest for the purpose of designation.

-"Listed" heritage properties are prioritized and evaluated using Provincial Criteria All 235 "listed" heritage properties were screened and prioritized for potential designation based on cultural heritage value and risk.
-Staff also consulted with a subcommittee of Heritage Richmond Hill as part of the screening process.
+"Listed" heritage properties are prioritized and evaluated using Provincial Criteria

+All 235 "listed" heritage properties were screened and prioritized for potential designation based on cultural heritage value.
+Staff also consulted with a sub-committee of Heritage Richmond Hill as part of the screening process.